The latest instalment of our series on Christmas planning by Mimi is wonderful; it includes index cards, notebooks and list-making!

 Next, I create my Christmas Gift List.
 This is also now done using my index card box.
 I do the same thing to start with as I do with my cards, with a card for each group of people.
 I then have a card for each person.
 On this individual card, I use one side to jot down things that might be helpful in choosing or making them the perfect gift.
 I glean information here and there.
 Favourite colour or writer.
 If they have an Amazon list.
 If there is something I have heard them mention that they would like, or a new hobby they have taken up.
 It can also be useful to make notes as to allergies and dietary requirements.

-For example, I would want to make sure I remembered to knit a gift using acrylic yarn rather than wool for a vegan friend.
+For example, I would want to remember to knit a gift using acrylic yarn rather than wool for a vegan friend.
 Or seek out soy rather than a beeswax candle.
 The other side of the card is to jot down what I have given for birthday and Christmas gifts in previous years.
-That way I can make sure that I have not had the same idea two years running.
+That way I can make sure that I have not had the same idea for two years running.
 If I buy a gift mid-year and tuck it away for Christmas I note it down.
 It also reminds me so I don’t go and buy or make something extra by mistake.
 (Easily done when preparing for Christmas early and throughout the year!)

 A handy reminder